Lab grown diamonds are real diamonds — in the scientific sense, the legal sense, and every practical sense that matters when you're wearing one.

-But "yes" is a short answer to a question that deserves a thorough one.
-Because while the science is settled, there's genuine nuance around grading, pricing, and what "real" actually means for different buyers.
+That's the direct answer.
+But it's a short answer to a question that deserves a thorough one, because while the science is settled, there is genuine nuance around grading, pricing, and what "real" means for different buyers.
 This guide covers all of it.

 What Makes Any Diamond "Real"?